justinwoo/frameworks-svg-test/README.md

 # Why?
 I routinely render large numbers of items, and so do many others.
 I also want to be able to render my entire application off of a collection.
 There should be a good way to do this and get decent performance (even if it requires a little extra work, e.g. pure rendering).

+# Disclaimer
+My Om version is probably garbage.
+Please fix if you are a Clojure God.

 See gh-pages demo [here](http://kimagure.github.io/frameworks-svg-test)

 # Rules